Ionizing/adom.202403069/README.md

 The process for 100 K is same as 50 K.

-You may need the following reference result files, where they will be uploaded to https://github.com/Ionizing/adom.202403069/releases due to GitHub file size limit.
+You may need the following reference result files, which will be uploaded to https://github.com/Ionizing/adom.202403069/releases due to GitHub file size limit.

 - `50K/namd/NAC-50K.h5`